Prospective Graduate Students

 We have three unique programs of study: English (MA, PhD) with concentrations in literature and rhetoric and composition, and Creative Writing (MFA).
 We also sponsor graduate certificate programs, including Comparative Literary Studies, Creative Writing, and Professional and Technical Communication.

 Our students and faculty collaborate across these disciplinary boundaries as well as across the university as they complete their degrees.
-English graduate students can also enroll in interdisciplinary graduate certificate programs, including Digital Humanities, Film, and Women and Gender Studies.
+English graduate students can also enroll in interdisciplinary graduate certificate programs, including Professional & Technical Communication, Film, and Women & Gender Studies.

 USF English is community oriented.

-Graduate school is exciting, exhausting, and life-changing.
 At USF you will join a community of scholars, faculty, and friends.
-Our graduate seminars are small and intimate, with fewer than 15 students in each class.
+Our graduate seminars are small and intimate, averaging 15 students in each class.
 USF English graduate students receive individualized mentoring from dedicated faculty who work with students closely both inside and outside the classroom to prepare them for their careers.
 We value direct collaboration between students and faculty, as evidenced by the co-authored books, articles, chapters, conference presentations, grants, and co-teaching.

 Numerous organizations within the department and university connect graduate students with each other and experts in their fields.
 Students will find ample opportunities to participate in the life of the department and university.
 For example, the English Graduate Student Association (EGSA) offers events, graduate conferences, and leadership opportunities.
 Lectures and creative reading series give our graduate students access to leaders in their fields.
 Along with their graduate colleagues from other departments and colleges across the university, English graduate students may join Graduate Assistant United (GAU).